Information & Selection

 - Joyce Johnson Hamilton, 650.321.9846

 Trumpet music is always accompanied by the organist from the back balcony.
-Solo organ versions of processionals and recessionals often played on trumpet are included on the CD:
+Solo organ versions of processionals and recessionals often played on trumpet are included in the samples (https://goo.gl/yBGJLX):

 - Trumpet Voluntary (or Prince of Denmark’s March), Jeremiah Clarke